LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 Unconditional clause and predicate breakpoints can be removed by using the debugger ``nospy/1`` predicate.
-The argument can also be a list of breakpoints or a non-instantiated variable in which case all breakpoints will be removed.
+The argument can also be a list of breakpoints or a non-instantiated variable, in which case all breakpoints will be removed.
 For example:

 .. code-block:: text